Master of Laws (LL.M.) in International Trade and Investment Law (TRAIL+)

 To be considered for admission to the TRAIL+ programme at the World Trade Institute, you are required to have completed a degree in law (licentiate or master's degree), or have a degree that is deemed equivalent, i.e. a degree in law which entitles you to sit for the bar exam or equivalent in your country of origin.

-To apply for the TRAIL+ and for a detailed list of requirements, please use our online application form.
+To apply for the TRAIL+ programme, and for details of our requirements, please use our online application form.

 The TRAIL+ is taught exclusively in English.
 Therefore, you must arrive at the WTI and the University of Bern with a level of English that allows you to fully benefit from the courses.
 In particular, your level of English needs to allow you to express yourself effectively in and outside the classroom, deliver on weekly writing assignments and adequately cover a weekly reading load of up to 200 pages.